 Hot Springs, Bird Watching, Cultural and Nature Walks

 Semuliki National Park sprawls across the floor of the Semuliki valley on the remote, western side of the Rwenzori Mountains.
-The park is dominated by easternmost extension of the great Ituri Forest of the Congo basin.
+The park is dominated by eastern extension of the great Ituri forest of the Congo basin.
 This is one of Africa’s most ancient and Bio-diverse forest; one of the few to survive the last ice age, 12-18,000 years ago.

 The Semuliki Valley contains numerous features associated with central rather than eastern Africa.
 Thatched huts are shaded by West African oil palms; the Semuliki River which forms the international boundary is miniature version of the Congo River, the forest is the home to numerous Central African Wildlife species, and the local population includes Batwa pygmy community that originated from the ituri.
 As result, this park provides a taste of Central Africa without having to leave Uganda.

 While Semuliki’s species have been accumulating for over 25, 000 years, the park contains evidence of even older processes.
 Hot springs bubble up from the depth to demonstrate the powerful subterranean forces that have been shaping the rift valley during the last14 million years ago.
 Semuliki Forest Reserve was created in 1932 and upgraded to national park status in 1993.

 Birders who make it to Semuliki will be rewarded with some of Africa’s best forest birding, Sempaya and Ntandi provide excellent bird viewing including the White-crested Hornbill, Red billed Dwarf hornbill, piping hornbill, Yellow throated nicator, Great blue and Ross’s Turacos, The Shoebill stork is regularly seen at close quarters on Lake Albert and Forest walks are good for tracking water birds.